 It would help if you looked for models that last at least 12 hours.
 If not, you might not have enough power life and your earbuds will start to wear out.

 There are currently no true-wireless earbuds with noise-canceling that can last more than 10 hours.
 Many won’t even last 6 hours.

 These can be okay if they are used to aid in sleeping, but not if you require noise cancellation and sound throughout the night.

-Noise-canceling earbuds provide a higher degree of noise cancellation, as they are more compact and fit snugly in the ear canal.
+Noise-canceling earbuds block out more noise because they are smaller and fit more securely in the ear canal.
 They also block out a more comprehensive frequency range of sound but require more power to run.

 Thanks for reading this article at hookeaudio.com.
 If you have any questions, please leave a comment below.